pozi/PoziConnect/docs/piqa.md

 Pozi Connect has other tricks up its sleeve.
 It generates map layers from corporate databases (spatial and non-spatial), performs spatial data analysis, converts between data formats (Esri SHP, MapInfo TAB, DXF, KML, and others), loads data into spatial databases (SQL Server 2008, PostGIS, Oracle Spatial), and generally automates many of the tasks that GIS Administrators find themselves doing on a regular basis.

-Most importantly, it can [automate your M1 workflow](https://www.groundtruth.com.au/pozi-connect-for-m1s).
+Most importantly, it can [automate your M1 workflow](https://www.pozi.com/pozi-connect-for-m1s).

-Contact Groundtruth to find out how you can put Pozi Connect to work in your council’s GIS.
+Contact Pozi to find out how you can put Pozi Connect to work in your council’s GIS.